fpgmaas/cookiecutter-poetry/docs/features/publishing.md

 # How to trigger a release?

-To trigger a new release, click the `Draft a new release` button on your repository\'s homepage.
+To trigger a new release, navigate to your repository on GitHub, click ``Releases`` on the right, and then select `Draft a new release`.
 If you fail to find the button, you could also directly visit `https://github.com/<username>/<repository-name>/releases/new`.

-Give your release a title, add a new tag in the form `*.*.*` where the `*`\'s are alphanumeric.
+Give your release a title, and add a new tag in the form `*.*.*` where the `*`'s are alphanumeric.
 To finish, press `Publish release`.

 # Releasing locally